 It was even easier because I used the Japan Rail Pass.
 This pass, which is available for visitors to Japan only, lets you pay one price and then you can get an unlimited number of tickets in a specified time period.
 The pass works on some buses and ferries too!

 Just be sure to get your JR Train Pass before you actually enter Japan.
 I think it’s easiest to buy it online here.

 Where to Stay?

-I went to Osaka as a day trip from Kyoto, so I’m going to suggest my lovely hotel in Kyoto, Kyoto Uraraka Guest House.
+I enjoyed my 24 hours in Osaka as a day trip from Kyoto, so I’m going to suggest my lovely hotel in Kyoto, Kyoto Uraraka Guest House.
 It was in a neighborhood that was so safe, I saw children playing unattended in the nearby playground at night.

 There was also a tasty breakfast with several kinds of fluffy, sweet Japanese breads every morning.
 Also, there was a Japanese-Australian-French family with an adorable three-year old son who was obsessed with trains.
 I mean, probably that little boy won’t be staying there when you are in Kyoto, but he is adorable and you never know.

 - Stylish and comfy sandals that are just perfect for enjoying your 24 hours in Osaka

 - Cute boots in case it happens to rain during your 24 hours in Osaka.
 They’ll be cute enough to wear to a fancy department store, but they’ll protect you from any muddy castles we happen to visit.

 - A cell charger so you can take as many pictures of your 24 hours in Osaka as you want